 Mrs. Ruskin teaches 9th grade and AP Biology at Frisch.
 Mrs. Ruskin graduated from Barnard College with a BA in Biology and a minor in Anthropology.
 She also holds a Master of Science in Biomedical Sciences and is a PhD candidate in Microbial Ecology at Rutgers University, where her research focuses on the ecology of bacterial communities that break down toxic hydrocarbons in the environment.
 She was previously a biology teacher at TABC and taught for many years at the college level.
 Mrs. Ruskin taught General Biology and Anatomy & Physiology labs at Rutgers University and Invertebrate and Vertebrate Zoology as an adjunct professor at Monmouth University.
 She currently teaches a fieldwork course in Oceanography every summer at Rutgers RU @ the Shore.

-Mrs. Maren Scharf, Frisch Class of 1997, is a member of the Science department, teaching physics, and serves as Grade Dean for the junior class.
-She also is a learning specialist, teaching biology, chemistry and physics in Frisch’s Learning Center.
-Mrs. Scharf holds a BA from Barnard College in Economics and an MA in Learning Disabilities from Columbia Teachers College.
+Dr. Maren Scharf, Frisch Class of 1997, is Director of General Studies and a member of the Science department, teaching biology and chemistry.
+She also is a learning specialist, formerly serving as the Co-Director of Student Support Services and teaching biology, chemistry, and physics in Frisch’s Learning Center.
+Dr. Scharf holds a BA from Barnard College in Economics and MA in Learning Disabilities from Columbia Teachers College and an EdD from Azrieli Graduate School in Jewish Education and Administration.
 She currently serves on the Barnard College Science Advisory Committee.

 Rabbi Joshua Schulman, Frisch Class of 2003, is a member of the Talmud faculty, and serves as the Director of Chessed Programming and as the Grade Dean for the Junior class.
 After studying at Yeshivat Reishit Yerushalayim in Israel, R. Schulman earned a BA from Yeshiva College, an MA from Azrieli Graduate School of Jewish Education and Administration, and ordination from RIETS.